 Start with Your Passions

 When you’re considering potential topics for your essay, choose one that’s easy to write about.
-If words aren’t coming to you, it probably means you aren’t passionate enough about your topic.
+If words aren’t coming to you easily, it probably means you aren’t particularly passionate about your topic.

 Counselors will be able to tell if you don’t have passion behind your words.
-Remember that admissions counselors are reading hundreds of essays each week.
+Remember that admissions counselors are reading dozens of essays each day.
 You want to share a topic that’s unique to you (if possible), backed by story-telling that shows a different angle than other students who play lacrosse or love debate or mastered the violin.

 Pick Your Personal Statement Topic

 - Brainstorm topics.
-Set a timer and make a long list of every topic that comes to mind that you could write about.
+Set a timer and make a long list of every topic that truly interests you and reveals you.

 - Talk to your family members and close friends.
 Ask people close to you about the things that they see you’re passionate about.
 You might not realize what makes you light up when you talk about it.

 - A volunteer opportunity that changed your view of the world

 - An event locally or even internationally that’s affected you